 After you come home, many of the character, leadership and service traits you uncovered on your expedition stay with you, helping you navigate your daily life with more resilience and success.

-During your expedition they will learn the basics of climbing technique, belaying, rappelling and knots.
+Students learn the basics of climbing technique, belaying, rappelling and knots.
 Rock climbing is physically, mentally, and sometimes emotionally demanding.
 For many students, rock climbing is the high point of the course.
 For others, it’s a major mental challenge to face.
 Courses generally include 1-2 days of rock climbing, depending upon individual course itineraries and student groups.

-Outward Bound promotes character development, leadership and service in the most engaging classroom possible … the wilderness.
-In real time, students experience the effects of their decisions on themselves and the other members of their group as they work to complete difficult tasks necessary for wilderness travel.
+Outward Bound promotes character development, leadership and service in the most engaging classroom possible, the wilderness.
+In real time, students experience the effects of their decisions on themselves and the other members of their group as they work together to complete difficult tasks necessary for wilderness travel.
 Instructors challenge students to try new things and step outside their comfort zones.
 They also provide feedback that students implement on course and when they return to their communities.

 Depending on weather, snow melt and other conditions, the canoeing portion will take place at one of two Washington lakes.
 Both lakes offer the unique opportunity to explore a region of Washington by boat.